 3. On receiving the request in step 2, Aggregator NWDAF (e.g. NWDAF 1), based on, e.g. configuration or queries to NRF, and considering the request from the NWDAF service consumer (e.g. analytics filter information), determines the other NWDAF instances that collectively can cover the area of interest indicated in the request (e.g. TAI-1, TAI-2, TAI-n).

-NOTE: In the discovery request sent to NRF, Aggregator NWDAF may indicate "analytics metadata provisioning capability" (e.g. as query parameter), thus, requesting to NRF to reply back with, if available, those NWDAF instance(s) which also supports "analytics metadata provisioning capability" functionality as indicated during particular NWDAF instance registration procedure.
+NOTE: In the discovery request sent to NRF, Aggregator NWDAF might indicate "analytics metadata provisioning capability" (e.g. as query parameter), thus, requesting to NRF to reply back with, if available, those NWDAF instance(s) which also supports "analytics metadata provisioning capability" functionality as indicated during particular NWDAF instance registration procedure.

+When an aggregator NWDAF in step 2 has received Time when analytics information is needed from the analytics consumer with the value greater than or equal to its Supported Analytics Delay, the NWDAF should ensure the sum of time needed for the aggregation plus the Supported Analytics Delay of other NWDAFs where analytics are (to be) collected from is not beyond its registered Supported Analytics Delay when it applies analytics aggregation for related Analytics ID(s).
+If this cannot be ensured, the aggregator NWDAF may reject the analytics request.

 4-5.
 Aggregator NWDAF (e.g. NWDAF 1) invokes Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe service operation from each of the NWDAFs discovered/determined in step 3 (e.g. NWDAF 2 and NWDAF 3).